railsbridge/docs/sites/intermediate-rails/commands.md

 Commit the files you've added to the local repository.

-    git commit -m "Describe what has changed, and why, in the files being committed." .
+    git commit -m "Describe what has changed, and why" .

 Push *committed* changes to the remote server.